RallyTools/RallyRestToolkitForPython/README.rst

 * Refactor the source code to make use decorators in pyral.restapi, dynamically construct the Rally schema hierarchy economically.

-* Monitor requests/urllib3 for release that fully supports HTTPS over HTTP proxy.

 License
 -------

 BSD3-style license.
-Copyright (c) 2010-2012 Rally Software Development.
+Copyright (c) 2010-2013 Rally Software Development.

 See the LICENSE file provided with the source distribution for full details.